Blushiva/Module-9-Weather-App/README.md

 Use the 5-day weather forecast API Links to an external site. to retrieve weather data for cities.

 # Process
+1) Research other apps created by other people and cite them.

+2) Figure out what is needed to run the app

+3) .env file

+4) node file

+5) connect all the files

+6) go get api key for the weather service

+7)

 # Required Modules/Packages/Files